WD-Scott/NBA-MVP-Prediction/README.md

 We then perform an 80-20 train/test split of the training data and test the best model.
 Next, we use the best model to predict the mvp_share for the 2018–22 seasons and compare the predicted values to the actual values.

-The Results and Testing sections below discuss the modeling results.
+The Results section below discuss the results from our feature selection and modeling processes, and the Testing section contains results from testing our best model and index.

 #### Index Building